Eye Checkups for Kids

 When should my child have their first eye exam?

-During an eye exam for children, your optometrist will assess the structure and function of your baby’s eyes and visual system.
-The most common issues that could impact visual development will be screened for.
+During an eye exam for babies and toddlers, your optometrist will assess the structure and function of your child’s eyes and visual system.
+Your child does not need to respond to any questions, and the exam takes less than 10 minutes.
 We will also discuss what is normal and abnormal and what to expect as your child grows older.
-All testing at this age is objective, and the exam takes only 10 minutes.

-Children of school age are seen annually to ensure that their vision is not affecting their learning and school work.
+Children of school age should be seen annually to ensure that their vision is not affecting their learning and school work.
 In fact, 1 in 4 children diagnosed with a learning disorder actually has a vision problem.
-Although screenings are conducted in some schools, they are not adequate to detect all vision issues.
-Alberta Health covers the cost of eye exams until your child turns 19.
-Book an exam for your child today!
+School screenings are not adequate to detect all vision issues.
+Alberta Health partially covers the cost of eye exams until your child turns 19.

 How do you examine a baby's eyes?